Can alcoholism shorten my life?

 Effects of Alcohol on Hormones and Foetal Development Longevity

-Heavy drinking leads to an increased level of oestrogen and decrease in testosterone, which has negative effects for both men and women.
-This imbalance leads to sexual dysfunction as well as enlarged breasts for men, and interruptions in the menstrual cycle and inability to conceive for women.
+Heavy drinking leads to an increased level of estrogen and a decrease in testosterone, which has negative effects for both men and women.
+This imbalance leads to sexual dysfunction as well as enlarged breasts for men, and interruptions in the menstrual cycle, and inability to conceive for women.

 Effects of Alcohol on Weight and Diabetes

 Though the effect of moderate alcohol use on diabetics is unknown, heavy drinking leads to obesity, which puts someone at greater risk of developing diabetes.
 Heavy drinking can cause a severe drop in blood sugar, which is a serious threat to people with diabetes who use insulin.
 In addition, when diabetics are intoxicated, it is less likely that they will be able to effectively monitor their blood sugar.

 Alcohol has both temporary and permanent ramifications on brain functioning.
 The immediate neurological problems that may result from a period of heavy drinking are trouble sleeping and headaches.
 The permanent effects that can result from long-term drinking are difficulty with problem-solving, long-term memory loss, deficiencies in short-term memory, and difficulties paying attention.
 Some of these effects can be reversed if alcoholics are able to stop drinking, but the time frame for a reduction in these symptoms can be anywhere from a few weeks to several years.
 However, researchers suggest that the reduced mental functioning that alcoholics experience might make it even more difficult to stop drinking.

 A potentially fatal condition that can result from alcoholism is known as Delirium Tremens.
 The condition is an extreme withdrawal symptom that causes an alcoholic to become disoriented and delirious after having gone a few days without consuming alcohol.
 In very extreme cases, delirium tremens can cause death.